mParticle/docs/src/pages/guides/platform-guide/rules/index.md

 `arn:aws:lambda:us-east-1:999999999999:function:mprmylambdafunction:$LATEST`

+**Please note that lambda functions used for rules must be created in us-east-1 in order for them to modify incoming/outgoing batches in mParticle.**

 ### IAM User

 To connect to your AWS Lambda function, you must provide the AWS Access Key ID and Secret Access Key for an [IAM User](https://aws.amazon.com/documentation/iam/).